awslabs/aws-encryption-sdk-specification/framework/test-vectors/test-vector-enumeration.md

 For example,
-consider all cases where a hierarchical keyring is encrypting, but some raw AES key is decrypting.
+consider all cases where a hierarchical keyring is encrypting, but some raw AES keyring is decrypting.
-This is expected have an [expected result](#expected-results) of `negative-decrypt`, since a hierarchical keyring's encrypt result is incompatible with AES decryption.
+This will have an [expected result](#expected-results) of `negative-decrypt`, since a hierarchical keyring's encrypt result is incompatible with an AES meyring's decryption.
 This may be worth validating once with test vectors to ensure this scenario fails with the expected result.

-However, consider that the enumeration process above would result in a large number of test scenarios with an encrypting hierarchical keyring and a decrypting raw AES key, but with many combinations of [input dimension](#input-dimensions) values.
+However, consider that the enumeration process above would result in a large number of test scenarios with an encrypting hierarchical keyring and a decrypting raw AES keyring, but with many combinations of [input dimension](#input-dimensions) values.
 (Consider that a scenario will be written with every combination of [representative plaintext length](esdk-test-vector-enumeration.md#representative-plaintext-constraints), every [commitment policy](../../client-apis/client.md#commitment-policy), every [algorithm suite ID](../algorithm-suites.md#algorithm-suite-id), etc.)